Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?

 \section{Empirical Study}

-In this section, we study the characteristics of seven publicly available function-level vulnerability datasets that we selected for analysis: BigVul \cite{fan2020ac}, CleanVul \cite{li2024cleanvul}, CVEfixes \cite{bhandari2021cvefixes}, DiverseVul \cite{chen2023diversevul}, PrimeVul \cite{ding2024vulnerability}, SafeCoder \cite{he2024instruction}, and VulnPatchPairs \cite{risse2024uncovering}.
-We specifically focus on the intra-dataset duplications, cross-dataset duplication, and distributions of CWE types across these datasets.
-This analysis helps us understand the limitations of the publicly available vulnerability datasets and provides the foundation for our unified benchmark construction.
+We first study the characteristics of seven publicly available function-level vulnerability datasets: BigVul \cite{fan2020ac}, CleanVul \cite{li2024cleanvul}, CVEfixes \cite{bhandari2021cvefixes}, DiverseVul \cite{chen2023diversevul}, PrimeVul \cite{ding2024vulnerability}, SafeCoder \cite{he2024instruction}, and VulnPatchPairs \cite{risse2024uncovering}.
+We specifically focus on the intra-dataset duplications, inter-dataset duplications, and distributions of CWE types.
+This analysis helps us understand the limitations of the publicly available vulnerability datasets and provides the foundation for our benchmark and dataset construction.